LivePerson (NASDAQ:LPSN) Price Target Increased to $71.00 by Analysts at Needham & Company LLC

-LivePerson (NASDAQ:LPSN) had its price objective hoisted by Needham & Company LLC from $65.00 to $71.00 in a note issued to investors on Thursday, Benzinga reports.
-The firm presently has a “buy” rating on the technology company’s stock.
-Needham & Company LLC’s price target would indicate a potential upside of 21.06% from the company’s current price.
+LivePerson (NASDAQ:LPSN) had its price target increased by Needham & Company LLC from $65.00 to $71.00 in a report issued on Thursday morning, Benzinga reports.
+The brokerage currently has a buy rating on the technology company’s stock.

-Other equities analysts also recently issued reports about the company.
-JPMorgan Chase & Co. upgraded LivePerson from a “neutral” rating to an “overweight” rating and increased their target price for the stock from $65.00 to $79.00 in a research report on Friday, February 26th.
-KeyCorp lifted their price target on LivePerson from $64.00 to $74.00 and gave the company an “overweight” rating in a report on Tuesday, January 19th.
-Jefferies Financial Group cut LivePerson from a “buy” rating to a “hold” rating and lifted their price target for the company from $55.00 to $65.00 in a report on Monday, January 11th.
-TheStreet upgraded LivePerson from a “d” rating to a “c-” rating in a report on Friday, February 26th.
-Finally, Zacks Investment Research cut LivePerson from a “hold” rating to a “sell” rating in a report on Wednesday.
-One research analyst has rated the stock with a sell rating, two have given a hold rating and eleven have assigned a buy rating to the stock.
-LivePerson has a consensus rating of “Buy” and an average price target of $70.31.
+Several other equities research analysts have also recently commented on the company.
+Zacks Investment Research cut LivePerson from a hold rating to a sell rating in a research note on Wednesday.
+Roth Capital raised their target price on LivePerson from $75.00 to $85.00 and gave the stock a buy rating in a research note on Friday, February 26th.
+They noted that the move was a valuation call.
+Rosenblatt Securities raised their target price on LivePerson from $73.00 to $75.00 and gave the stock a buy rating in a research note on Thursday.
+TheStreet raised LivePerson from a d rating to a c- rating in a research note on Friday, February 26th.
+Finally, Jefferies Financial Group cut LivePerson from a buy rating to a hold rating and raised their target price for the stock from $55.00 to $65.00 in a research note on Monday, January 11th.
+One research analyst has rated the stock with a sell rating, two have issued a hold rating and eleven have assigned a buy rating to the company.
+The company presently has an average rating of Buy and an average target price of $70.31.

-In related news, EVP Monica L. Greenberg sold 15,000 shares of the business’s stock in a transaction that occurred on Monday, January 4th.
-The stock was sold at an average price of $61.94, for a total transaction of $929,100.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, CEO Robert P. Locascio sold 153,416 shares of the business’s stock in a transaction that occurred on Thursday, December 10th.
-The stock was sold at an average price of $56.13, for a total value of $8,611,240.08.
+In other news, EVP Monica L. Greenberg sold 10,000 shares of the firm’s stock in a transaction that occurred on Tuesday, February 16th.
+The stock was sold at an average price of $70.72, for a total value of $707,200.00.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, CEO Robert P. Locascio sold 200,000 shares of the firm’s stock in a transaction that occurred on Tuesday, December 8th.
+The shares were sold at an average price of $56.40, for a total value of $11,280,000.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 439,614 shares of company stock valued at $25,375,075 in the last quarter.
-Company insiders own 10.70% of the company’s stock.
+Insiders sold 458,012 shares of company stock worth $26,575,913 in the last 90 days.
+Corporate insiders own 10.70% of the company’s stock.

-Institutional investors have recently added to or reduced their stakes in the stock.
-Freestone Capital Holdings LLC acquired a new position in LivePerson during the 3rd quarter worth approximately $31,000.
-Neo Ivy Capital Management acquired a new position in shares of LivePerson in the 4th quarter valued at approximately $35,000.
-Archer Investment Corp acquired a new position in shares of LivePerson in the 4th quarter valued at approximately $39,000.
-Vantage Consulting Group Inc acquired a new position in shares of LivePerson in the 4th quarter valued at approximately $47,000.
-Finally, Acadian Asset Management LLC acquired a new position in shares of LivePerson in the 3rd quarter valued at approximately $56,000.
-96.14% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds have recently bought and sold shares of the company.
+Nisa Investment Advisors LLC bought a new stake in LivePerson during the third quarter worth $78,000.
+Banque Cantonale Vaudoise bought a new stake in LivePerson during the third quarter worth $175,000.
+Comerica Bank lifted its holdings in LivePerson by 19.6% during the third quarter.
+Comerica Bank now owns 77,725 shares of the technology company’s stock worth $4,549,000 after acquiring an additional 12,755 shares during the period.
+BNP Paribas Arbitrage SA lifted its holdings in LivePerson by 31.6% during the third quarter.
+BNP Paribas Arbitrage SA now owns 46,069 shares of the technology company’s stock worth $2,395,000 after acquiring an additional 11,058 shares during the period.
+Finally, Los Angeles Capital Management & Equity Research Inc. lifted its holdings in LivePerson by 254.4% during the third quarter.
+Los Angeles Capital Management & Equity Research Inc. now owns 28,279 shares of the technology company’s stock worth $1,470,000 after acquiring an additional 20,299 shares during the period.
+Institutional investors own 96.14% of the company’s stock.

 About LivePerson